c4tom/DreamDevBox/docs/maintenance/backup-and-restore-pgsql.rst

 .. code-block:: bash

    # Navigate to the DreamDevBox directory
-   host> cd path/to/devilbox
+   host> cd path/to/dreamdevbox

    # Enter the PHP container
    host> ./shell.sh

    # Run pg_dump
-   devilbox@php-7.1.6 in /shared/httpd $ pg_dump -h pgsql -U postgres -W my_db_name > /shared/backups/pgsql/my_db_name.sql
+   dreamdevbox@php-7.1.6 in /shared/httpd $ pg_dump -h pgsql -U postgres -W my_db_name > /shared/backups/pgsql/my_db_name.sql

 phpPgAdmin
 ----------

 If you do not like to use the command line for backups, you can use |ext_lnk_tool_phppgadmin|.
-It comes bundled with the devilbox intranet.
+It comes bundled with the dreamdevbox intranet.

 Adminer
 -------

 If you do not like to use the command line for backups, you can use |ext_lnk_tool_adminer|.
-It comes bundled with the devilbox intranet.
+It comes bundled with the dreamdevbox intranet.

 Restore